Craswer/PhpNetworkLprPrinter/README.md

-PhpNetworkLprPrinter - PHP Class to manage network printers via LPR standar (RFC 1179)
+PhpNetworkLprPrinter - Manage network printers via LPR in PHP
 ======================================================================================

+PHP class to manage network printers via LPR (Line Printer Daemon Protocol) standar.
+With this class you will able to print text without any drivers, you only need to put the host (ip) of the printer.

+Develope by Pedro Villena (craswer@gmail.com). http://www.craswer.net/

 Status
 ------